 For clients that have fully built-out investment offices, we offer staff extension services which are customised to compliment such clients' in-house resources and needs.
-Typically, this includes our acting as a sounding board as well as providing alternative asset expertise, manager due diligence and tools.
+Typically, this includes our acting as a sounding board as well as providing alternative asset expertise, manager due diligence and research tools.

 We also offer services to clients that seek specialised advice and guidance.
 These services are typically tailored to the client and most often include strategic and tactical asset allocation advice as well as manager selection, participation in committee meetings, access to research services and performance reporting.

-We also provide investment services relating to socially responsible investing, ESG and impact investing and have dedicated resources researching managers and working with clients to align their investing with their mission.
-Based on client preferences, we may take sustainability aspects into account in our research and investment process according to SFDR and other applicable German and European rules and provide relevant reportings as required by our clients.
-These service offerings are differentiated across our client base as they are driven by clients' specific frameworks, interpretations and reporting needs.
+We integrate the review of financially material environmental, social, and governance (ESG) factors that we believe are likely to have an impact on our investments, during the due diligence process generally across all asset classes.
+We have dedicated resources researching managers and working with clients to align their investments with their stated goals, including those goals related to socially responsible investing and impact investing.
+Based on client preferences, we will take specific sustainability considerations into account in our research and investment processes.
+We provide relevant reportings, including reporting required by applicable German and European rules, to our clients.
 In addition, we provide expertise and guidance regarding the selection of diverse managers through dedicated resources seeking to find non-traditional, institutional quality managers.

+1 Please refer to page 5 of this Brochure for more information relating to our Single Investor and Single Manager Funds.